NelisW/ComputationalRadiometry/README.md

 The notebooks in this series cover the functionality provided by the [pyradi](https://code.google.com/p/pyradi/) Python library on [Google Code](https://code.google.com/p/pyradi/source/browse/#svn%2Ftrunk%253Fstate%253Dclosed).
 The pyradi package is also available on [PyPI](https://pypi.python.org/pypi/pyradi/):  `pip install --upgrade pyradi`.

-The links below point to HTML renderings of the notebooks, available on [Github](https://github.com/NelisW/ComputationalRadiometry).
-These notebooks are constantly revised.
+The notebooks can be downloaded from [Github](https://github.com/NelisW/ComputationalRadiometry) These notebooks are constantly revised and updated, revisit from time to time.

 This series of  notebooks is not intended to be a complete manual, please consult the [references](https://code.google.com/p/pyradi/#Documentation) for more information.
 Section references in the notebooks indicated as (Sec 5.1) refer to sections in the [book](http://spie.org/x648.html?product_id=2021423&origin_id=x646).

+The links below point to HTML renderings of the notebooks, courtesy of [Rackspace](http://nbviewer.ipython.org/) .
+Please have patience, rendering the notebooks may take some time (downloading files, processing the data, and rendering the HTML).

 01) [IPython hints and tips](http://nbviewer.ipython.org/urls/raw.githubusercontent.com/NelisW/ComputationalRadiometry/master/01-IPythonHintsAndTips.ipynb?create=1).
 This notebook provides a brief summary of how to start up and use the IPython notebook.